What Is The Lcm Of 3 And 5

 Main Subheading: Understanding the Basics of LCM

 The concept of LCM is closely related to other fundamental ideas in number theory, such as factors and prime numbers.
 A factor of a number is an integer that divides into the number without leaving a remainder.
-Prime numbers, which are numbers greater than 1 that have only two factors (1 and themselves), play a crucial role in finding the LCM.
+That said, prime numbers, which are numbers greater than 1 that have only two factors (1 and themselves), play a crucial role in finding the LCM.
 Understanding these relationships helps to deepen our understanding of how numbers interact and relate to one another.

 Comprehensive Overview: Diving Deep into the LCM